 Gaspode: Would-be girlfriend…

-- There's a quasi-example in Death Star.
-Uli, a jaded surgeon who still pines after Bariss Offee, a Jedi Knight who was killed twenty years ago, is summoned to tend to Leia after she is tortured.
-While talking to her, as she plants the idea that he should risk imprisonment and leave Imperial service, he's struck by her eyes—they're brown.
+- Death Star has Uli, a jaded surgeon who still pines after Bariss Offee, a Jedi Knight who was killed twenty years ago.
+He's summoned to tend to Leia after she is tortured.
+While talking to her, as she plants the idea that he should risk imprisonment and leave Imperial service, he's struck by her eyes, which are brown.
 Bariss's were blue.
 Talking to her even for that little space of time shakes him up, and he tells his companions about her.
 Later this leads to them referring to her as his girlfriend, and he delivers the Stock Phrase.

 - In book two of Codex Alera features a simultaneous "S/he is not my mate!" from Tavi and Kitai.

-- Pops up several times in The Dresden Files between Harry and different characters.
+- Pops up several times between Harry and different characters.
 (Harry isn't good with relationships.)
 His mysterious ex Elaine and police officer friend Murphy have each mistaken the other for his current girlfriend.
 Also, people mistook Harry for being in a relationship with Susan Rodriguez before he actually would go so far as to call it that, since he's the chivalrous type.